 Explore the Old Town

 Walking around the Ancient City of Hoi An Charming place, to walk the whole day and without haste.
 A UNESCO World Heritage Site since 1999, the Old City of Hoi An (also called the Historic Center, Ancient Town or Old Town) is full of yellow mansions where restaurants, cafes, galleries, souvenir shops and tailors work.
-There are several colorful lanterns scattered around the houses, gracing the cobblestone streets.
+There are several colourful lanterns scattered around the houses, gracing the cobblestone streets.
 In the afternoon, it is only allowed to walk or cycle.
 As the area is small, I suggest doing everything walking even to go and observe the details of the place, the people, the lanterns.

 Main Attractions of the Ancient City of Hoi An Most attractions in Hoi An are concentrated in the Old City and are very close to each other.